XRPLF/clio/README.md

 ## Building

 Clio is built with CMake.
-Clio requires c++20, and boost 1.75.0 or later.
+Clio requires at least GCC-11 (C++20), and Boost 1.75.0 or later.

 Use these instructions to build a Clio executable from the source.
 These instructions were tested on Ubuntu 20.04 LTS.